som-shahlab/Clinfo.AI/README.md

 1. We plan to relase Clinfo.AI once we complete preliminary testing.
 2. While anyone can use Clinfo.AI, our goal is to augment medical experts not replace them.
 Read our disclaimer [disclaimer](https://clinfo-demo.herokuapp.com/termsandconditions) and DO NOT use clinfo.AI for diagnosis.
-3. If you woud like to see some functionality or have a comment, open an issue on this repo.